rya-sge/access-denied/_posts/2025-11-28 Solidity Verifier Contract - Security Checklist.md

+---
+layout: post
-# Solidity Verifier Contract - Security Checklist
+title: "Solidity Verifier Contract - Security Checklist"
+date:   2025-11-28
+locale: en-GB
+lang: en
+last-update:
+categories: blockchain solidity zkp
+tags: solidity zkp zk-snark verifier
+description: This article summarizes the essential points to verify when reviewing a Solidity verifier contract using in zk-proof systems
+isMath: false
+image: /assets/article/blockchain/ethereum/erc-4337/erc4337-openzeppelin-account-mindmap.png
+---

 Zero-knowledge proof (ZKP) verifier contracts — typically used in zk-SNARK or zk-proof systems — play a fundamental role in ensuring that proofs submitted on-chain are valid.

-Although the cryptography behind ZKPs is strong, real-world vulnerabilities have frequently originated from incorrect implementation, missing bound checks, or improper integration with higher-level smart-contract logic.
+Although the cryptography behind ZKPs is strong, real-world vulnerabilities have frequently originated from:

+-  incorrect implementation,
+- missing bound checks,
+- or improper integration with higher-level smart-contract logic.

 This article summarizes the essential points to verify when reviewing a Solidity verifier contract.